This section provides an overview of how graphics, words and phrases associated with the Gold Coast 2018 Commonwealth Games may and may not be used.

 Editorial use is permitted for genuine news reporting by bona-fide media organisations.

-Non-rights holders (e.g. official sponsors and broadcasters) cannot use IP in any advertising, marketing or promotional material (e.g. a poster for a sponsored event; an event where any goods and services are sold or in the creation of items or products for sale (e.g. a t-shirt or mug).
+Rights Holders (e.g. official sponsors and broadcasters) and GOLDOC are the only parties who can use IP in any advertising, marketing or promotional material (e.g. a poster for a sponsored event; an event where any goods and services are sold or in the creation of items or products for sale (e.g. a t-shirt or mug).

 It is also unlawful to engage in misleading or deceptive conduct under the Australian Consumer Law or passing off at common law so that the public is or is likely to be lead to confusion.